 }

-In C++03 there was a nasty work around using pointers to members.
-But in C++11 there was added new functionality to make the conversion operator only fire in a boolean context otherwise it must be explicitly called.
+In C++03, a nasty workaround used pointers to members.
+However, new functionality was added in C++11 to make the conversion operator only fire in a boolean context; otherwise, it must be explicitly called.

 explicit converter